PedroCristo/README-TEST/README.md

 ### Frameworks - Libraries - Programs Used

 * [Git](https://git-scm.com/)
-    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
 * [GitHub](https://github.com/)
-    * GitHub is used to store the project's code after being pushed from Git.
+    * GitHub is used to store the project's code after being pushed from Git
 * [Heroku](https://id.heroku.com)
     * Heroku was used to deploying the live project
 * [VSCode](https://code.visualstudio.com/)
-    * VSCode was used to create and edit the website.
+    * VSCode was used to create and edit the website
 * [Lucidchart](https://lucid.app/)
     * Lucidchart was used to create the flowchart
 * [PEP8](http://pep8online.com/)
-    * The PEP8 was used to validate all the Python code.
+    * The PEP8 was used to validate all the Python code
 * [Patorjk](https://patorjk.com)
-    * Patorjk (ASCII Art Generator) was used to draw the game logos.
+    * Patorjk (ASCII Art Generator) was used to draw the game logos

 ## Testing